Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson6/README.md

 Without using a format validator, create your own JSON file to represent a list of festivals.
 Include two festival entries.
 They do not have to be real.

-Consider you have this structs as reference:
+Consider you have these structs as reference:

 ```Swift
 struct Participant{